Eligible Academic Program

 If a student receives an email requesting that they submit transcripts, it is important that s/he submit the necessary documents as soon as possible.
 Submitted transcripts may be unofficial or official copies.
 The student should notify Student Financial Services if all of their transcripts had already been submitted to the Admissions Office.
 In some cases a student may be asked to submit additional documentation.
 This may include a signed and dated statement explaining the special circumstance that caused the student to not earn credits, as well as supporting documentation to verify the special circumstance(s) described.

 A student will not receive federal financial aid until all required materials are received and processed.
 Some students may be placed on a one semester probationary period.
 Such students must meet the satisfactory academic progress requirements in order to continue to receive financial aid.

 Terms and Conditions

 Student Financial Services reserves the right to substitute, or reduce, institutional merit scholarships with need based grants or scholarships.

-The funds listed on your award letter are based on full-time enrollment status, pending academic and income verification, and pending legislation.
+The funds listed on your financial aid offer are based on full-time enrollment status, pending academic and income verification, and pending legislation.
 (Please note: Florida aid amounts are estimates).

 Total institutional aid cannot exceed the cost of tuition and fees.
 Total grant and scholarship aid from all sources (i.e. federal, state, institutional, outside agencies) cannot exceed the cost of attendance.
 Institutional aid will be reduced to meet these criteria.